 Marygrove College graduate students have the opportunity to apply to take courses at other accredited colleges.
-Written approval from a student's program coordinator and the Registrar is required before a guest student application can be processed.
-Approval forms are available in the Registrar's office.
+Written approval from a student's program director and the Registrar is required before a guest student application can be processed.
+Approval forms are available in the Registrar's office and under the Registrar's link on Blackboard.
 To qualify as a guest student, a student must have completed a minimum of two courses and be in good standing at Marygrove College.